 without hearing that person or giving that person an opportunity of being heard.

-5. Effect of an order to stay proceedings or to prohibit the institution of proceedings without leave
+5. Effect of order to stay proceedings or to prohibit institution of proceedings without leave

 (1) Proceedings are not to be instituted in contravention of an order under section 4(1)(d).